The evolution and science of generational ‘beauty’ - NewsBreak

 AMARILLO, Texas (KAMR/KCIT) — The common phrase “beauty is in the eye of the beholder” continues to be more prominent than ever as fashion, hair, and makeup trends change at a whiplash-inducing rate.
 What was once considered “beautiful” in the 70s, 80s, or 90s may be a thing of the past, or is it making a comeback?

-Data and scientific research have been done to determine general “ideal beauty” standards based on structural findings, however, some argue that the data is opinion-based.Nominate: Best Food Truck in the Tri-Cities
+Data and scientific research have been done to determine general “ideal beauty” standards based on structural findings, however, some argue that the data is opinion-based.City of Amarillo proposing tax rate hike; will go towards public safety items and other projects

 Studies, such as the one conducted by Kendra Schmid at the University of Nebraska Medical Center in 2013 , used “geometry of the face” in celebrities and “real faces” to figure out the ratio of their beauty.
 This study is based on appearance along with the aura of celebrity attached to the individual.
 In most cases, the celebrity received a higher attractive ratio.